Faith on account of empirical evidence is knowledge but

 the Directory of Discarded Ideas is that the earth would be

 created by one personal being in a certain number of days.
-Of

-such tomorrow (altho we are seldom willing to reaccept what has
+(altho we are seldom

-been refuted as rubbish, but which we 'knew' to be evidence
+willing to reaccept what has been refuted as rubbish, but which we 'knew'

-account (even if only the present, scientific account) and
+only the present, scientific account) and those who belief in a

-profound difference between recognizing the ground-facts and
+one which results from the profound difference between recognizing the

-creatures is at the most the propositional fact, or the
+The 'evidence' of religious creatures is at the most the

 quasi-event, that something has been written down in age-old documents